On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

 \subsubsection{Base Models}

 A \emph{base model} is created by adding a header layer to an LLM.
 Since the base models are not trained to perform \iia{any specific task} and the header layer has not been fine-tuned, the performance of all the base models is similar to random guessing.
-For a specific dataset we can fine-tune the base models, and depending on the extent of fine-tuning, we obtain a partial (few-shot) or fully fine-tuned model.
 For some base model $B$ and dataset $D$, let us denote $\Phi(B,D,n)$ as the fine-tuned version of $B$ on $n$ amount of data from dataset $D$.
 If the parameter $n$ is missing as the argument, the base model is assumed to be fully fine-tuned (\emph{FFT}) on $D$.
-In our experiments, with few shot fine-tuning, we vary $n$ in the range of $2-256$ samples. \iia{For the (\emph{FFT}) models, we fine-tune until loss stabilization\footnote{We fine-tune until the loss fluctuation of less than $\pm 1\%$.}.}
+In our experiments, with few shot fine-tuning, we vary $n$ in the range of $2-256$ samples.
+For the (\emph{FFT}) models, we fine-tune until loss stabilization\footnote{Fine-tune until the fluctuation of loss is less than $\pm 1\%$.}.